 Another good point about the Tonica is the range of available keys.
 The 12 hole version is available in the keys C, D, G, A and Bb; the 16 hole is available in C and Bb.
 Currently the 14 hole version is only available in C, but I am told that it will be made in other keys before long.
 Recommended retail prices in the US are $299.00 for the Allegro and $339.95 for the 12 hole Tonica, but online dealers seem to be carrying them at substantial discounts.

-Unfortunately, Bends ceased manufacturing earlier this year, due to financial problems.
+Unfortunately, Bends ceased manufacturing in 2011, due to financial problems.
 Some retailers still have stocks of certain Bends instruments, but once they are sold out, that's it.

 |Return to Reviews Index||Return to Main Index|